Ethereum Review 2025: Investment Guide

 - Real-World Assets: Real estate, luxury goods, intellectual property

-Web3 and Decentralized Applications
+Web3 and decentralised Applications

 Social and Communication

-- Lens Protocol: Decentralized social media infrastructure
+- Lens Protocol: decentralised social media infrastructure

-- XMTP: Decentralized messaging protocol
+- XMTP: decentralised messaging protocol

 Gaming and Metaverse